Mental-Health-In-Tech/tech-blues-capstone/README.md

 ## E.) Modules
 ---
-- wrangle.py = contains the acquire function along with the prepare functions which will filter and clean our data
+- wrangle.py contains the acquire function along with the prepare functions which filters and cleans our data
-- explore.py =  contains explore functions that will generate visualizations
+- explore.py contains explore functions that generate visualizations and run statistical tests
-- evaluate.py = contains the metrics needed for modeling
+- evaluate.py contains functions to calculate classification metrics and for feature analysis
+- scipy.stats is used for statistical analysis
+- matplotlib was used for visualizations
-- imbalance-learn was used to deal with class imbalance
+- imbalance-learn is used to deal with class imbalance
-- scikit-learn was used for MLPClassifier, RandomForestClassifier, and DecisionTree
+- scikit-learn is used for MLPClassifier, RandomForestClassifier, and DecisionTree
-- xgboost was used to fit the XGBoost classifier
+- xgboost is used to fit the XGBoost classifier

 ## F. Project Reproduction